1993 Kansas City Chiefs season: Montana and Marcus

-Kansas City acquired two Super Bowl MVPs with one fell swoop--Joe Montana from the San Francisco 49ers and Marcus Allen.
-Allen arrived from Kansas City's most hated rival, the Los Angeles Raiders, in a move still talked about today when discussing football's most heated rivalry.
-Leading into the 1993 season, the Chiefs had not only a proven passer, but also a proven running game to complement their already powerful defense.
+In the months preceding the 1993 season, Kansas City acquired two former Super Bowl MVPs: Joe Montana from the San Francisco 49ers, and Marcus Allen from the Los Angeles Raiders.

 The previous season, the Chiefs' starting quarterback was Dave Krieg and their running back was Christian Okoye.
 Okoye suffered a knee injury prior to training camp in 1993, but keeping Krieg would prove to be a wise decision in the event of injury to the new starter Montana.

 Allen was named NFL Comeback Player of the Year in 1993 after rushing for twelve touchdowns and 764 yards.

 Draft

 With their first pick in the 1993 NFL draft, coming in the third round, the Chiefs' selected future all-pro and Hall of fame guard Will Shields out of the University of Nebraska.
 Shields went on to start 223 of the 224 career games he played for the team and was selected to 12 consecutive Pro Bowls.